 “Pride” chronicles the story of the city of Philadelphia’s first Black swim team.
-With no experience and a swim facility that’s set for demolition, the team fights its way to the state championship.
+With no experience and a swimming facility that’s set for demolition, the team fights its way to the state championship.

 Disney & Dance Films

 “Ruby Bridges” is another book that became a film but tells a true story.
 Ruby was just five when she became the first Black child in the U.S. to attend a white school in New Orleans.
 I haven’t seen this film YET – but I think it’s one of the first ones I’ll show A.J.
 I want him to remember that his grandparents were just like Ruby and told to attend separate schools.

 The Disney film “Polly” features The Cosby Show actors Keshia Knight-Pulliam and Phylicia Rashad in an updated version of the novel, Pollyana.
 Polly goes to live with her affluent aunt and copes with life in the South.
 The dance and music scenes are perfect for kids.